A Rank-Based Sequential Test of Independence: Abstract

 \section{Abstract}

 We consider the problem of independence testing for two univariate random variables in a sequential setting.
-By leveraging recent developments on safe, anytime-valid inference, we propose a test with time-uniform type-I error control and derive explicit bounds on the finite sample performance of the test and the expected stopping time.
+By leveraging recent developments on safe, anytime-valid inference, we propose a test with time-uniform type I error control and derive explicit bounds on the finite sample performance of the test.
 We demonstrate the empirical performance of the procedure in comparison to existing sequential and non-sequential independence tests.
 Furthermore, since the proposed test is distribution free under the null hypothesis, we empirically simulate the gap due to Ville's inequality --- the supermartingale analogue of Markov's inequality --- that is commonly applied to control type I error in anytime-valid inference, and apply this to construct a truncated sequential test.